Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 All of Surfshark’s apps are user-friendly and relatively straightforward to navigate, particularly the mobile ones.

-Similarly to our other VPN picks, you’ll find apps for Fire Stick and Apple TV, as well as browser extensions.
-They all work almost identically to the mobile and computer apps, so you can easily switch from one device to another.
+All the apps work almost identically to each other, so you can easily switch from one device to another.

 Pricing & Free Trials

 TunnelBear is the only safe free VPN with servers in Australia.
-By default, it’s the best free VPN for getting an Australian IP address.
+By default, it’s the best free VPN for getting an anonymous Australian IP address.

 However, the VPN service is limited by an agonizing inability to bypass almost all Australian streaming geo-restrictions, and a restrictive 2GB monthly data allowance.

-TunnelBear is the only free VPN service with an Australia server, allowing you to connect to a Sydney IP address completely cost-free.
-This is very useful to visit Australian websites from overseas.
+TunnelBear is the only trustworthy free VPN service with an Australia server, allowing you to get a Sydney IP address completely cost-free.

 Australian Streaming Performance